shuruq25/Green-Bite-BE/README.md

 In addition to the basic requirements, the application enhances its functionality with the following features:

 1. Include pagination functionality to the method getting all products. done
-2. Implement search functionality to allow users to search for specific products based on keywords or specific fields (e.g., by title).
+2. Implement search functionality to allow users to search for specific products based on keywords or specific fields (e.g., by title). done
 3. Add validation checks to ensure the data meets certain criteria before executing the actions.

 ## Level 3: Advanced Requirements